Voluntary Disclosure and Personalized Pricing: Two Examples

-Zeno's Partition isn't the only possible equilibrium of this example.
-But it turns out to be the equilibrium that maximizes ex ante consumer surplus.\footnote{That Zeno's Partition is optimal implies that the best consumer-optimal equilibrium delivers payoffs below the consumer-optimal segmentation of \cite*{bergemann2015limits}.} We prove in \Cref{Section-MonopolistOptimalSegmentation} that with a unidimensional type space, for every equilibrium, there exists an interim payoff-equivalent equilibrium in which trade occurs with probability $1$ and types segment into partitions.
-Thus, it is without loss of generality to restrict attention to equilibria that are fully efficient and partitional.
-Let us illustrate why Zeno's Partition is optimal when types are uniformly distributed using the following heuristic argument.
+Zeno's Partition isn't the only equilibrium of this example, but in this case, it maximizes ex ante consumer surplus.
+To demonstrate why this is the case, we prove in \Cref{Section-MonopolistOptimalSegmentation} that for a one-dimensional type space, for every equilibrium, there exists an interim payoff-equivalent equilibrium in which trade occurs with probability $1$ and types segment into partitions.
+Thus, it is without loss of generality to consider only those equilibria that are fully efficient and partitional.
+Now we can use a heuristic argument to show why Zeno's Partition is optimal when types are uniformly distributed.

-If consumers purchase with probability $1$ in a fully efficient equilibrium, maximizing consumer surplus is equivalent to minimizing the average price.
+Because consumers always purchase in a fully efficient equilibrium, maximizing consumer surplus is equivalent to minimizing the average price.
 For a monopolist to price at the bottom of an interval $[a,b]$ when $v$ is uniformly distributed between $a$ and $b$, it must be that $a\geq b/2$.
-Suppose that the consumer-optimal equilibrium involves types from $[\lambda,1]$ forming the highest segment; by the logic of the previous sentence, $\lambda\geq 1/2$.
+Suppose that the consumer-optimal equilibrium involves types from $[\lambda,1]$ forming the highest segment; by the logic of the previous sentence, $\lambda$ is at least $1/2$.
 The monopolist charges a price of $\lambda$ to that segment, and thus, its contribution to the ex ante expected price is $(1-\lambda)\lambda$.
 The remaining population, $[0,\lambda]$, amounts to a $\lambda$-rescaling of the original problem, and so the consumer-optimal equilibrium after removing that highest segment involves replicating the same segmentation on a smaller scale.
-Thus, the consumer-optimal segmentation can be framed as a recursive problem where $\overline{P}(\bar{v})$ is the lowest expected price generated by a partition when types are uniformly distributed on the interval $[0,\bar{v}]$:
+Thus, the consumer-optimal segmentation can be framed as a recursive problem where ${P}(\bar{v})$ is the lowest expected price generated by a partition when types are uniformly distributed on the interval $[0,\bar{v}]$:

-where the first equality follows from framing the problem recursively, the second follows from $\overline{P}(\lambda)$ being a re-scaled version of the original problem, and the remaining corresponds to algebra.
-Because Zeno's Partition induces the same expected price, no alternative segmentation can generate higher consumer surplus.
+where the first equality frames the problem recursively, the second is from ${P}(\lambda)$ being a re-scaled version of the original problem, and the remainder is algebra.
+Because Zeno's Partition induces an expected price of $1/3$, no segmentation can generate higher consumer surplus.